Considered as "a major public health problem" by the World Health Organisation, allergies are a growing phenomenon.

 The TOLERIANE range applies a precautionary principle close to the heart of dermatologists: "Primium non nocere" (First, do no harm).
 This results in the development of formulas reduced to their bare essentials: as few components as possible and no potentially allergenic substances.
 It is this dermatological approach to cosmetics that enabled TOLERIANE to become the brand acclaimed by thousands of women with highly sensitive skin.

 Currently, TOLERIANE Ultra and TOLERIANE Ultra fluid are, as such, a genuine feat.
-In addition to a formulation containing no preservatives, parabens, alcohol, colorants, or lanolin, they possess intense and durable soothing power thanks to neurosensine, an anti-inflammatory compound that further reduces skin reactivity.
+They possess intense and durable soothing power thanks to neurosensine, an anti-inflammatory compound that further reduces skin reactivity.

 How can intolerant skin types be soothed over the long term?